EMBrewer/dat150/_posts/2021-09-25-Assignment2.md

 ## Deliverable

 Type your annotated literature review.
-Title your document, add your name and cite your sources.
+Title your document and cite your sources.
 Identify each reference in a bibliography at the end of your document.
 Your review should be at least 2000 words in length.
-I will not include the title or reference information when verifying your work has met the word count.
-Note your word count on the first page.
-Do not include your title or reference information when calculating your word count.
 Upload your literature review no later than Sunday October 24th at 11:59pm.